Environmental toxin body burden heavy metal and mycotoxin testing functional medicine

 • Aggressive or unsupervised detox protocols may increase risk rather than improve outcomes

-At Elemental Health and Nutrition, functional medicine approaches focus on identifying root contributors to chronic symptoms—including environmental toxin burden—while supporting the body’s natural detoxification systems in a measured, evidence-informed manner.
+If you are experiencing persistent, unexplained symptoms and suspect environmental toxin exposure may be a contributing factor, a structured functional assessment can help guide safe and personalised support.
+At Elemental Health and Nutrition, we focus on identifying root contributors to chronic symptoms–including environmental toxin burden–while supporting the body’s natural detoxification systems in a measured, evidence-informed manner.

 References